×

 Program Overview

 The University of Providence’s traditional Bachelor of Science in Nursing degree program (BSN) is a 4-year, on-campus nursing program designed to prepare students for a rewarding career as a registered nurse.
-Sponsored by a generous gift from the Vander Werff Family, the traditional BSN program will immerse students in a didactic learning experience through a foundational education in liberal arts, curated nursing courses, and enhanced skills training through an innovative, on-campus simulation lab designed to elevate nursing students educations.
+Sponsored by a generous gift from the Vander Werff Family, the program will immerse students in a didactic learning experience through a foundational education in liberal arts, curated nursing courses, and enhanced skills training.

 The traditional BSN program is offered alongside the university’s existing catalog of well-established Bachelor and Master of Science in nursing programs.
-The traditional BSN program is taught by passionate, experienced faculty who are invested in the successful future of our students and the nursing profession.
-The University of Providence’s traditional BSN curriculum emphasizes a quality education centered around serving patients, especially those who are poor and vulnerable.
+The program is taught by passionate, experienced faculty who are invested in the successful future of our students and the nursing profession.
+The University of Providence’s traditional BSN curriculum emphasizes a quality education centered around delivering quality care to all patients populations.

 *The Traditional BSN program is currently accepting transfer students from outside colleges or universities on a case-by-case basis.
 Applicants interested in transferring to the University of Providence to pursue a degree in Nursing should contact the Office of Admissions.